 3. Visual Communication is a Universal Language

 Always visual, designers know that words aren’t the only way to communicate.
 Like with verbal communication, what you say with visuals depends on how well you speak the language.
-A good designer knows the deeper meaning behind visual elements like color, shapes, placement etc. For instance, rounding out a corner or shifting text a millimeter to the left can potentially change the entire meaning of the image.
+A good designer knows the deeper meaning behind visual elements like color, shapes, placement, etc. For instance, rounding out a corner or shifting text a millimeter to the left can potentially change the entire meaning of the image.
 Even the smallest change can make a HUGE difference.
-The meaning of such visuals elements are deeply rooted in psychology.
-For example, the color red is often associated with blood, lending it further associations with emergency, warning and alertness.
+The meaning of such visuals elements is deeply rooted in psychology.
+For example, the color red is often associated with blood, lending it further associations with emergency, warning, and alertness.
 This goes back to how our visual perception has evolved since prehistoric times.
 Even if you haven’t studied the “hidden” meaning of visuals, your human instincts should subconsciously pick up on what images communicate.
 Trippy right?

 Even if you’re not a naturally visual person, it’s still helpful to understand the meaning and context behind our visuals.
 If you are a designer, you should consider diving into the psychology behind design.
 Marketing and design may be intimidating, but it doesn’t have to be.

-Since design aspects truly fall into almost every project we have going on, please visit our portfolio to determine what you may be in need of – https://faceless.marketing/portfolio-list/.Reach out to Faceless Technologies for some consultation & education.
+Since design aspects truly fall into almost every project we have going on, please visit our portfolio to determine what you may be in need of – https://faceless.marketing/portfolio-list/.Reach out to Faceless Marketing for some consultation & education.
 You never know what you may learn next.
 Call 1-800-357-1299 or Shoot us a Message Here.